Office of the Associate Vice President and Chief Information Officer Information Technology Services

 Markham first served in the U.S. Army as an enlisted soldier working as a technical engineer and, later, as a commissioned officer in a military intelligence battalion, where he led operations and was responsible for a network spanning the states of Alabama, Georgia, North Carolina, and South Carolina.

-While in in the private sector within banking and finance industries, he devised and implemented revenue planning for existing and potential markets, introduced and implemented innovative sales, marketing and communications solutions by leveraging customer relationship management and enterprise resource planning technology systems, for the Metropolitan Detroit, Mich., consumer and business-investment market.
+While in the private sector within banking and finance industries, he devised and implemented revenue planning for existing and potential markets, introduced and implemented innovative sales, marketing and communications solutions by leveraging customer relationship management and enterprise resource planning technology systems, for the Metropolitan Detroit, Mich., consumer and business-investment market.

 Markham’s higher-education experience includes serving as a member of faculty past and present, a combined dean of general studies and interim chair of an information technology department, a combined dean of online learning and director of IT, acting CIO, CIO at Florida State College at Jacksonville, and currently Associate Vice President and Chief Information Officer for SUNY Empire State College.